Your health care provider does an exam and asks about your health history. A Meniere's disease diagnosis needs to include:

 - Key personal information, including major stresses, recent life changes and family medical history

-- All medications, vitamins or supplements you take, including the doses
+- All medicines, vitamins or supplements you take, including the doses

-Take a family member or friend along, if possible, to help you remember the information you're given.
+- Take a family member or friend along, if possible, to help you remember the information you're given.

 - What's likely causing my symptoms?

 - What are other possible causes for my symptoms?

 - Is my health problem likely temporary or lifelong?